-The PCC has increased the General Reserve by £0.100m to £4.575m, has increased the Budget Support Reserve to £3.497m and has an Invest to Save Reserve of £1.950m that in extremis would be used to manage the financial risks of major incidents.
-However, through the prudent action taken to control spending in-year as a response to the pandemic, and due to the additional funding made available by the Home Office the Group recorded an outturn underspend of £0.387m.
+During 2022/23, The PCC has increased the General Reserve by £0.265m to £4.840m, at 31 March 2023 the PCC has a Budget Support Reserve of £2.881m and has an Invest to Save Reserve of £1.755m that in extremis would be used to manage the financial risks of major incidents.

-A high-level scenario planning exercise has been completed and compared against our current MTFP assumptions.
-The budget gap for 2023/24 ranges between reasonable pragmatic case (£0.567m) to worst case (£3.997m) given a range of assumptions on government funding, precept decisions, tax base growth and collection fund deficits.
-The guidelines to Heads of Department in regard of the new Strategic & Financial Planning process (using Outcome Based Budgeting principles) have taken into account the scenario plans.
-The constabulary has a proven track record on delivering required savings in order to balance the budget.
+A high-level scenario planning exercise was completed and compared against 23/24 MTFP assumptions.
+The budget gap for 2024/25 ranged between reasonable pragmatic case (£1.329m) to worst case (£6.399m) given a range of assumptions on government funding, precept decisions, tax base growth and collection fund deficits.
+The guidelines to Heads of Department in regard of the Strategic & Financial Planning process (using Outcome Based Budgeting principles) took these scenario plans into account and through this process the Constabulary delivered the required savings in order to reach a balanced budget for 2024/25.

-Taking a worst-case funding scenario, and a worst-case assumption that no savings are identified (which will not happen), general fund balances including earmarked reserves at 31 March 2023 would reduce to approximately £18.461m.
-This still remains well above our minimum level of general fund balance as set by the PCC CFO of £4.675m.
+Based on the approved medium Term Financial Plan, general fund balances including earmarked reserves at 31 March 2024 are planned to be £17.611m.
+This remains well above our minimum level of general fund balance as set by the PCC CFO of £4.990m.